zathael/food-facilities-challenge/README.md

 # MobileFoodFacility.Api
-A .NET 7 Web Api to navigate mobile food vendor data
+A .NET 7 Web Api to navigate mobile food vendor data.

+This was coded as part of a technical assessment, done in about a day's worth of work.

 # Prereqs
-- Docker
 - Dotnet 7
+- Docker (if you're going to dockerize)

 # Technologies
 - Entity Framework Core for Data Seeding https://learn.microsoft.com/en-us/ef/core/modeling/data-seeding
 - CsvHelper for CSV Parsing https://joshclose.github.io/CsvHelper/ (apache license + MS-PL license)
-- Swashbuckle for Swagger Generation, API Standup, and general cross-language usefulness
+- Swashbuckle for Swagger Generation, Library Documentation, and general cross-language usefulness
+- FakeItEasy to make Unit Testing...Easy!
 # Running the Project

 Option A: Just run it